dphiffer/ccny-web2/week03/README.md

 cd ~/Desktop
 git clone https://github.com/dphiffer/dphiffer.github.io.git
 ```

+Not to belabor the point, but make sure you've substituted your username for "dphiffer."

 Copy the files you've been working on into that new folder on your desktop.
 Now use the following commands to add your new files into the repository.
 You only need to add them once.
 From now on, these files are a part of your repository.